Bookmark the best mineral sunscreens for that ultimate sun protection

 While it might seem difficult, the world of sunscreens is rather easy to wade through.
 All you need is to be well-versed in the two different types of sunscreens — mineral and chemical.
 And, if you aren’t a beauty or skincare enthusiast but want to understand your sunscreens better, keep scrolling to know more.

-Mineral sunscreens do not get absorbed into the skin ad are better for people with oily, acne-prone and sensitive skin.
-For instance, the CeraVe Hydrating Mineral Sunscreen (Buy it for SGD 26 on Amazon) is a great pick for people with sensitive skin.
-Similarly, the EltaMD Skincare UV Shield Broad-Spectrum SPF 45 (Buy it for SGD 41 on Amazon) works well for acne-prone and oily skin.
-The key ingredients of such mineral sunscreens are mostly of natural origin which are safer for use.
+Mineral sunscreens, which do not get absorbed into the skin, they make for a better choice for people with oily, acne-prone and sensitive skin.
+For instance, the Avène Very High Protection Mineral Fluid (Buy it for HKD 196 on Look Fantastic) is a great pick for people with sensitive skin.
+Similarly, The Inkey List SPF 30 Sunscreen (Buy it for HKD 145 on Look Fantastic) works well for acne-prone and oily skin.
+The key ingredients of such mineral sunscreens are mostly of natural origin and safer to use.

 On the other hand, chemical sunscreens might further irritate sensitive and acne-prone skin owing to their ingredients.
 However, they make a better choice for people with dry skin.
 Ultimately, it all narrows down to which type of sunscreen you’re comfortable wearing and would actually use.